influxdata/influxdb/CONTRIBUTING.md

 go get -u -f -t ./...
 ```

 To then build and install the binaries, run the following command.
-They can be found in `$GOPATH/bin`.
-Please note that the InfluxDB binary is named `influxd`, not `influxdb`.

 ```bash
 go install ./...
 ```
+The binaries will be located in `$GOPATH/bin`.
+Please note that the InfluxDB binary is named `influxd`, not `influxdb`.

 To set the version and commit flags during the build pass the following to the **install** command: